You can never have too many baskets.

 Taking another dark braid, glue another row but this time, run the braid behind the handle.

-Continue gluing your braids behind the handle using up first the dark braids, then the medium, and finishing with the light.
+Continue gluing your braids behind the handle, using the dark braids first, then the medium, and finishing with the light.
 This color order will create that gorgeous ombré shading.

 For a finished look, glue one row of braid on the inside edge of the can.
 This will create a more authentic rim and prevent that cardboard edge from peeking through.

 6. Finish the basket handles

 Finally, attach the handles to the sides of the basket with hot glue.
 Be sure to run a bead of glue up the entire length of the handle to ensure a secure fit with no gapping.

 Be honest — you would never guess this cost less than a dollar to make.
 You could even experiment with adding a fabric lining to completely cover the cardboard!
 The finished product is surprisingly weighty which makes it feel far more high-end than its humble beginnings.

 Want more?
 Here’s the full collection of Bloom in the Black DIYs.